jonathanruiz/miami-neighborhood-map/README.md

 ## Service Worker

 This app has a service worker in order to be able to run offline and cache frequent files for quicker load times.
 The service worker will only work on a production ready build.

+## Production Mode

+To build a production ready version of the app can be done with a few commands.

+1. Run the following command in your terminal to create a production build:

+        npm run build

+2. Then host a server for your build:

+         serve -s build

+3. Finally, open up your preferred web browser and enter in the following address: `localhost:5000`

+With those few steps, you should be up an running!

+NOTE: Once you enter the command to host and serve your build, a box will show up to show you in your terminal with the local and network address of your build.
+You could enter in the address labeled `On Your Network` on your phone, tablet and other devices to test it out on a device other than your computer.